Don’t knock it till you’ve tried it!

 Find some good playlists on Spotify or Youtube that you can play and forget about for the rest of the evening.
 And remember to charge your speaker(s), the day before your dinner.

-If you’re not sure what to play, start with this dinner party playlist.
+If you’re not sure what to play, find some great playlists in this post.

 Tip: If you’re in the market for new speakers, I know at least ten people who own the reliable and high-quality UE Boom speakers (including myself).

-You’ll be surprised to see what spices and sauces are tucked away in your pantry, and what you can do with them.
-Before splurging at the grocery store on even more crap you might not need, see what you can make with what you have.
+Before you blow your budget out of the water, see what spices and sauces are tucked away in your pantry, and what you can do with them.

 Google recipes with that za’atar spice your friend brought back from Egypt, or the mole paste you picked up in Mexico.
 You’ll have a story to tell, fewer things in your cupboard, and a delicious meal that’s likely more interesting than what you were previously planning.

-Gone are the days when we could slam back multiple tequila shots, a couple of muff-divers, and still go skiing the next morning with almost no hangover.
+Gone are the days when we could slam back multiple tequila shots, a couple of muff-divers, and wake up with no hangover.

 Save old wine bottles, fill them up with water, chill them in the fridge, and have one or two of them on the tables at all times.
 It’ll save you from having to top everybody up, and will ensure your friends stay hydrated throughout the night.